MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/sharing-and-permissions/error-when-external-user-accepts-an-invitation-by-using-another-account.md

 For Office 365 Small Business subscriptions, use the SharePoint Online UI.
 To do this, follow these steps:

-1. Browse to the Office 365 admin center at https://portal.office.com.
+1. Browse to the Microsoft 365 admin center at https://portal.office.com.

 2. In **service settings**, click **Manage Organization-wide settings**.